-- Level 1 quoted prices in active markets for identical financial instruments. - Level 2 quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in the markets that are not active; and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets.

-• Level 3 - valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
+- Level 1 quoted prices in active markets for identical financial instruments. - Level 2 quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in the markets that are not active; and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets. - Level 3 valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

+The Company does not have any financial instruments measured at fair value.
 The Company's financial instruments include cash, accounts payable and accrued liabilities.
-The carrying amounts approximate their fair values due to their short-term nature.
+The carrying amounts of these financial instruments approximate their fair values due to their short-term nature.